 TGbf Editor: Please revise the sentence starting at Line 22 on Page 144 of D1.2 as follows.

-The SR2SR Sounding Trigger frame shall allocate spatial resources for the SR2SR NDP transmission covering the full bandwidth.
+The SR2SR Sounding Trigger frame shall allocate spatial resources for the SR2SR NDP transmission covering the maximum bandwidth as agreed for this sensing measurement session.

 CIDs 1617